Salvadoran Civil War: Motivation for the resistance

 As the government began to expand its violence towards its citizens, not only through death squads but also through the military, any group of citizens that attempted to provide any form of support whether physically or verbally ran the risk of death.
 Even so, many still chose to participate.
 But the violence was not limited to activists but also anyone who promoted ideas that "questioned official policy" were tacitly assumed to be subversive against the government.
-A marginalized group that metamorphosed into a guerilla force that would end up confronting these government forces manifested itself in campesinos or peasants.
+A marginalized group that metamorphosed into a guerrilla force that would end up confronting these government forces manifested itself in campesinos or peasants.
 Many of these insurgents joined collective action campaigns for material gain; in the Salvadoran Civil War, however, many peasants cited reasons other than material benefits in their decision to join the fight.

 Piety was a popular reason for joining the insurrection because they saw their participation as a way of not only advancing a personal cause but a communal sentiment of divine justice.
 Even prior to the civil war, numerous insurgents took part in other campaigns that tackled social changes much more directly, not only the lack of political representation but also the lack of economic and social opportunities not afforded to their communities.

 While the FMLN can be characterized as an insurrectionist group, other scholars have classified it as an "armed group institution."
 Understanding the differentiation is crucial.
 Armed group institutions use tactics to reinforce their mission or ideology, ultimately influencing the behavior and group norms of their combatants.
 In this regard, the FMLN had a more effective approach than El Salvador's army in politically educating their members about their mission.
 Individuals who aligned themselves with the FMLN were driven by a profound sense of passion and purpose.
 They demonstrated a willingness to risk their lives for the greater good of their nation.
 The FMLN strategy focused on community organization, establishing connections within the church and labor unions.
-In contrast, El Salvador's army had inadequate training, and many of its combatants reported joining out of job insecurity or under intimidation from the government.These disparities were notably reflected in their respective combat methods.
+In contrast, El Salvador's army had inadequate training, and many of its combatants reported joining out of job insecurity or under intimidation from the government.
+These disparities were notably reflected in their respective combat methods.
 Further, the Salvadoran military caused more civilian casualties than the FMLN.